Steamjunk/SEI-Project-4/README.md

 ## Features
 ### MVP
-#### User Account Features
+- User account features
-- A User may create an account if they have not already.
+  - A user may create an account if they have not already.
   - A user may log into their account if they have created one.
-- A User may delete their account.
+  - A user may delete their account.
-- A User may modify their account information.
+  - A user may modify their account information: username, password, etc.

-#### Search Features
+- User card collection features
+  - A user may maintain a collection of cards they own and a collection of cards in their wishlist
+  - A user may maintain a set of decks made up of cards they own
+  - A user may move a card between owned cards, their wishlist or a deck
+  - A user may remove a card from their collection
+  - A user may remove a deck from their collection

+- Card search page features
-- A user may search for a card by
+  - A user may search or browse for a card multiple attributes including:
+    - Name
+    - Set
+    - Color(s)
+    - Card type
+  - A user may add a card to their collection or to their wishlist from search page
+  - A user may add a card to a deck they have already created from the search page
+  - A user may add multiple copies of a card to their collection, wishlist or a deck from the search page
+  - A user may click on a card from search results and go to a show page for that card

+- Card show page features
+  - This page shows information available about a card including:
+    - Artwork
+    - Text and data printed on the card
+    - Rulings and clarifications provided
+  - If there are multiple printings of a card from different set they are accessible from this page
+  - A user may add or remove a card from a list or deck from here

-  - jjj
+- Deck page features
+  - A user may create a new, empty deck and define some information about it.
+Name, description, play format
+  - A user may remove a deck from their collection from this page

 ### Stretch
+- Display an active deck or list alongside search results and update in real time when a card is added

 ### Gold
-- Price data from tcgplayer.com (requires approval for API key)
+- Include market price data from tcgplayer.com, this may be displayed on search, card show, and deck show pages. (requires approval for API key)